maxbickett/twentytwentyobjects/README.md

-# Interactable Highlight for OpenMW
+# Twenty Twenty Objects for OpenMW

 A dynamic object highlighting mod for OpenMW 0.49+ that displays floating text labels above interactable objects when triggered by customizable hotkeys.
 Perfect for finding loot in dark dungeons, tracking NPCs in crowded cities, or spotting that elusive book on a cluttered shelf.